AidenBradley24/PlaylistRepoApp/README.md

 # Playlist Repository

-Store your media in a system like GIT.
+Store your media in a system like Git.

 Host, download, query, and manage your media with one system.
 Use yt-dlp to download media playlists from various platforms like YouTube.
 Then combine them into a local database and media server.